Home Insurance Rates in 2026: What to Expect and How to Save

 Rebuilding Cost Inflation

-Inflation in construction costs — including labor shortages and elevated prices for lumber, aluminum, and copper — raises the replacement cost of homes across the board.
-Even homeowners who never file a claim pay higher premiums because the cost of what insurers would need to rebuild has risen sharply.
-Understanding the difference between your rebuild cost vs. home market value is critical to making sure you're not underinsured.
+Inflation in construction (including labor shortages and elevated prices for lumber, aluminum, and copper) raises the replacement cost of homes across the board.
+The U.S. Treasury has noted that from 2020 to 2023, replacement costs for property and casualty losses rose by an average of 45%.
+Even homeowners who never file a claim pay higher premiums because the cost of rebuilding has risen sharply.
+Understanding the difference between your rebuild cost and market value is critical to making sure you're not underinsured.

 Potential Tariff Impact on Building Materials

 Trade tariffs on imported building materials represent an emerging upside risk for 2026 premiums.
-Analysts note that tariffs could further inflate construction and repair costs, adding additional pressure to an already elevated claims environment.
-While no major tariff impact has been fully absorbed yet, insurers are monitoring this closely and it could accelerate rate filings in the second half of 2026.
+AM Best specifically flags inflationary pressures and uncertain impact of tariffs on loss costs as a continuing pressure on the segment.
+Insurers are monitoring this closely and it could accelerate rate filings in the second half of 2026.

 Don't Get Caught Underinsured